holmeszyx/ShellAndroid/README.md

 		//---- shell initialization ----
 		mShell = new ShellAndroid();
-		String flagFile = mShell.initFlag(getApplicationContext());
+		// String flagFile = mShell.initFlag(getApplicationContext()); // not suggest to use this for most device String flagFile = mShell.initFlagMinimum(getApplicationContext());
 		mShell.printOutput();
 		mShell.setFlagFile(flagFile);
 		//---- finish shell initialization ----

-* Close the ShellAndroid if you never need it.(like the example close the shell on the onDestory method in activity)
+* Close the ShellAndroid if you never need it.(like the example close the shell on the onDestroy method in activity)

 		protected void onDestroy() {
 			// TODO Auto-generated method stub